jnsbdev/mini-todo/README.md

 The images are built in temporary containers and then started

 ## Example API calls

-user service runs on port 8080
+- user service runs on port 8080

-todo-service runs on port 8081
+- todo-service runs on port 8081

+## Postman
+You can import the postman collection in postman folder.
+If you got a JWT token as response you can mark it, right click and save to `token` variable.
+Requests that are require the token will then use it.

+## Curl
 ### Register
 ```
 curl -X POST http://localhost:8080/register \
 -H "Content-Type: application/json" \
 -d '{"username":"alice","password":"secret"}'
 ```
 ### Login (returns {"token": "..."})
 ```
 curl -X POST http://localhost:8080/login \